michaelgrosner/tribeca/README.md

 5. More performant UI

+### Release 2.0 Changelog:

+Added new quoting styles PingPong, Boomerang, AK-47.

+Added cleanup of database records, memory usage and log recording.

+Added realtime wallet.

+Added dark theme and new UI elements.

+Added a bit of love to Kira.

+### Release 1.0 Changelog:

+see the upstream project [michaelgrosner/tribeca](https://github.com/michaelgrosner/tribeca).

 ### Donations

 nope. but you can donate to your favorite developer today! (or tomorrow!)

-or, see the upstream project [michaelgrosner/tribeca](https://github.com/michaelgrosner/tribeca).
+or see the upstream project [michaelgrosner/tribeca](https://github.com/michaelgrosner/tribeca).